Jordan8765/Echoes-Of-The-Forgotten-GSP/README.md

 # ECHOES OF THE FORGOTTEN

-Here's an improved version of your README with clearer structure, better readability, and a more professional tone:
-Echoes of the Forgotten

 Echoes of the Forgotten is a 2D platformer developed by Hummus Party.
 Players take on the role of a robotic expeditioner navigating alien landscapes, uncovering secrets of ancient civilizations, and surviving against hostile creatures.
 Controls